Slade Hall

-Slade Hall is a small Elizabethan manor house on Slade Lane in Longsight, Manchester, England.
+Slade Hall is a small Elizabethan manor house on Slade Lane in Longsight, an inner city area of Manchester, England.
 An inscription above the porch dates the building to 1585.

-The mansion is recorded in the National Heritage List for England as a designated Grade II* listed building, first listed on 25 February 1952.
+The mansion is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

-Slade, known anciently as Milkwall Slade, was an estate made up of 24 acre in Rusholme and 20 acre in Gorton, both in Manchester, England.
+Slade, known anciently as Milkwall Slade, was an estate comprising 24 acre in Rusholme and 20 acre in Gorton, both in Manchester, England.
 From about the mid-13th century until the reign of Elizabeth I, it was held by a family who adopted Slade as their surname.
 They sold the estate to the Siddall family, who in 1583 began construction of Slade Hall.
-Work was completed by 1585, as evidenced by an inscription on a beam over the porch, which also has the initials of the builder, E. S., for Edward Siddall.
+Work was completed by 1585, as evidenced by an inscription on a beam over the porch, which also bears the initials of the builder, "E. S." for Edward Siddall.
 The Siddalls and their descendants occupied the house for the next 300 years.

+On 25 February 1952, Slade Hall was designated a Grade II* listed building.

-Slade Hall was offered for sale at auction in 2002, and was bought by property developer Mel Evans for £527,000.
-The hall was purchased as already restored and divided into shared accommodation for 14 residents.
-It was, in the early 1990s, the registered office of the Partington Housing Association.
+The hall was offered for sale at auction in 2002 and was bought by a property developer for £527,000.
+By that time, the building had already been restored and divided into shared accommodation for 14 residents.
+In the early 1990s, it served as the registered office of the Partington Housing Association.

-Description
+Architecture

-Slade Hall is an Elizabethan timber-framed house on a stone base, built to a hall and cross-wing plan.
+Slade Hall is an Elizabethan timber-framed house on a stone base, built to a hall-and-cross-wing plan.
 (Note: A cross-wing describes a "Wing attached to the hall-range of a medieval house, its axis at right angles to the hall-range, and often gabled.")
-There are some brick extensions to the rear, a slate roof, and a 19th-century wing added to the right of the original.
-It is of two storeys, the upper one jettied.
+There are brick extensions to the rear, a slate roof, and a 19th-century wing added to the right of the original structure.
+It is of two storeys, the upper storey being jettied.

 The stud-and-rail timber frame has zig-zag herringbone bracing between the constructional timbers.
 A porch in the angle between the main gable and the southern wing has painted lozenges resembling quatrefoils.
 The main hall has two first-floor four-light wooden mullioned casements; the range to the left has a restored fourteen-light mullion and transom window, with a three-light window immediately to its right.
 The range of the cross-wing on the right has ten-light mullion and transom windows at the ground floor and twelve-lights at the first floor.

-The interior has some exposed timberwork showing the house's original construction.
-Plaster friezes are still visible in the first-floor chamber above the hall, described by architectural historian Norman Redhead as "crude 16th-century stuff".
-They depict mainly heraldic motifs, including the Elizabethan coat of arms and the Siddall family's crest, but also an "entertaining" hunting scene.
+The interior retains exposed timberwork showing the house's original construction.
+Plaster friezes remain visible in the first-floor chamber above the hall, described by architectural historian Norman Redhead as "crude 16th-century stuff".
+They depict mainly heraldic motifs, including the Elizabethan coat of arms and the Siddall family's crest, as well as an "entertaining" hunting scene.